We hate buzzwords and bullshit, so here is what we do and don't do:

 Clare was previously Doing Things at Outdoor Voices in Austin but recently decided to make her childhood dreams come true and make the move to New York.
 She has a BS in Public Relations and Textiles and Apparel Design from The University of Texas at Austin.
 She lives for early morning talk shows, and if you've read a good book recently she wants to hear about it

-Brandon is a Southern California transplant who moved to New York to fulfill his destiny of becoming Chandler Bing.
-He has spent the last 2+ years at a creative agency working in account management for retail and luxury brands.
-On the weekend, you can probably find him at brunch… or at brunch.
+Originally from southern California, Brandon moved to New York to fulfill his destiny of becoming Chandler Bing.
+He comes from a creative agency background working in production and account management for national retail brands such as PetSmart and Kohl’s.
+On the weekend, you can probably find him at brunch, shopping at J. Crew… or at brunch.

 Holly grew up in the heart of the Silicon Valley during the tech boom.
 Inspired by media technology and her love for NYC, she relocated to the East Coast to pursue a career in PR and Advertising.
 Throughout her journey she found her niche in Influencer Marketing, landing her here at Fohr.
 When not in the office, you'll find the SMU graduate pursuing her dance side-hustle, checking out the latest gallery, or searching for semi-decent tacos in the city.